 The Twitter account of IAIED Society (@IAIEDsociety), if you are interested in tracking AI in Education.

-I like it when one of my students (current or past) asks me a question.
-It makes me research a bit more and helps me learn too.
+I like it when one of my students (current or past) asks me questions.
+It helps me learn too.
 Thanks, Hemamalini.
 This is the first post to answer a small part of your question.
 There will be more!

 If you are just starting out programming, you may want to learn a language, and start exploring by building small applications.

 Don’t worry that you don’t know object-oriented analysis/modeling and design.
 You can learn them when you need them.
 This is true of algorithms, data structures, object-orientation, software engineering as well.

 You can build simple apps with procedural programming and learn to reuse first using functions.
 As your apps grow in complexity, you appreciate the need for organizing these functions as classes/methods.
 (You may not even get there if you start out with a functional programming language).

 As you deploy your apps and fix bugs, you will come to appreciate testing.
 If you need to update your app frequently, you will understand the need for automated testing.

 As your apps get used more and more, you will understand the need for improving the app.
 You will learn the need to simplify the code (helping you fix problems faster), and the need for profiling to identify slow performing subsystems.